 All Directors have access to the advice and services of the company secretary.
 The company secretary reports to the Chairman on board governance matters, and is responsible for ensuring that board procedures are followed, and for facilitating communications among Directors as well as with shareholders of the Company (the "Shareholders") and management.
-During the year ended 31 December 2019, the company secretary has taken no less than 15 hours of relevant professional training.
+During the Reporting Period, the company secretary has taken no less than 15 hours of relevant professional training.